-Yes, you can sue a home seller for undisclosed defects in a single-family residence in Texas.
-In other words, if you have bought a home, and you find problems with its physical condition or other issues that the seller should, by law, have told you about before the sale but didn’t, you may be able to hold the seller responsible.
-This article will discuss the details of what Texas law says on this matter, and your likely next steps.
+If you have bought a Texas single-family home and find problems with its physical condition or other issues that the property seller should, by law, have told you about pre-sale but didn't, you might be able to hold the seller responsible.
+This article will discuss this issue, including:

-Unless your Texas home purchase falls under an exception, your seller should most likely have provided you with a notice of the property’s condition before the sale closed (as required by Section 5.008 of the Texas Property Code).
+Unless your Texas home purchase falls under an exception, the property seller should most likely have provided you with a written notice describing the property's various features (such as an oven, plumbing, pool, and roof) and their physical condition before the sale closed (as required by Section 5.008 of the Texas Property Code).

-Let’s say, for example, you have moved in, and finally receive a disclosure notice from the seller.
-If that notice contains any material misrepresentations, you may have the right to rescind the purchase.
-For example, if the notice fails to mention the fact that, prior to selling the house, the foundation had developed cracks and the seller had extensive remedial work done -- which you discover after noticing foundation cracks and detecting the prior remedial work -- you may have the right to rescind the contract.
+Let's say, for example, you have moved in, and finally receive a disclosure notice from the seller.
+If that notice contains any material misrepresentations, you might have the right to rescind the purchase.
+For example, if the notice fails to mention the fact that, prior to selling the house, the foundation had developed cracks and the seller had extensive remedial work done—which you discover after noticing foundation cracks and detecting the prior remedial work—you might have the right to rescind the contract.

-If you purchased a home without receiving a disclosure notice and have now become aware of defects, consider consulting with an attorney as soon as possible.
+If you purchased a home without receiving a disclosure notice and have now become aware of defects, consult with an attorney as soon as possible.
 You might only have seven days to exercise your statutory right to rescind, and other rights are subject to statutes of limitation.

 Even if you want to stay in the house, the right to rescind can be useful.
 Armed with this right, you may also be able to negotiate a resolution in which the seller pays for necessary repairs or remedial work.

-Now, let’s assume you plan to stay in the house, but want compensation for the defects.
-It may be possible to make a claim against the seller without going to court.
+Now let's assume you plan to stay in the house, but want compensation for the defects.
+It might be possible to make a claim against the seller without going to court.
 Sometimes sending a demand letter is enough to get the seller to send you a check for repairs.
-(You might, nevertheless, want an attorney’s help in drafting this.)
+(You might, nevertheless, want an attorney's help in drafting this.)

 Or, with the right evidence in hand, you may choose to sue the seller of your Texas home for nondisclosure of a defect.
 If you do go to court, what kind of compensation might you claim?